Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach

 For instance, in labor markets, type-$\bA$ agents represent job seekers, and type-$\bB$ agents represent hiring managers of firms.
 See Section~\ref{sec. applications} for more examples and further discussion.
 To conclude, in our model, agents search for and meet partners, and then evaluate whether to proceed with matching.
-These two fundamental components, the meeting mechanism and the matching mechanism, will be rigorously formulated in Sections \ref{sec.
-Probabilistic Setting and Meeting Mechanism} and \ref{sec.
-Dynamic Matching Problem with Finite Agents}, respectively.
+These two fundamental components, the meeting mechanism and the matching mechanism, will be rigorously formulated in Section \ref{sec.
+Dynamic Matching Problem with Finite Agents}.

 Our contributions are threefold: \begin{enumerate}[(1).] \item We advance matching theory by integrating micro-level individual decision-making with macro-level equilibrium outcomes in dynamic, two-sided markets.
 Traditional models often focus on static stable matchings characterized by aggregate properties, as pioneered in the foundational work \cite{gale1962college} and further developed in labor market analyses by \cite{mortensen1988matching}.
 While these classical approaches provide powerful equilibrium insights, they typically treat equilibrium outcomes without explicitly modeling the underlying individual optimization processes or temporal dynamics.